vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 public void onSocialActionCancelled(SocialActionCancelledEvent socialActionCancelledEvent) {
 	// A SocialActionCancelledEvent contains the following:
 	// provider         = the provider on which a social action was cancelled
-	// socialActionType = the social action (like, post status, etc..) that has been cancelled
+	// socialActionType = the social action (post status, etc..) that has been cancelled
 	// payload          = an identification string that you can give when you initiate the
 	//                    social action operation and want to receive back upon cancellation